rentzsch/NSKeyedArchiver-butWithNSError/README.md

 Not only are you now in the creation and configuration business, you need to use it correctly.
 And it turns out there's a trap for the unwary.

-Having to implement `+archivedDataWithRootObject:`, you'd be forgiven thinking that you should utilize `-[NSKeyedArchiver encodeRootObject:]`.
+Having to reimplement `+archivedDataWithRootObject:`, you'd be forgiven thinking that you should utilize `-[NSKeyedArchiver encodeRootObject:]`.
 That's what I did.

 Bzzt.
 Unfortunately it turns out generates a binary plist in a format (I call this "format 1") that's incompatible with `+[NSKeyedUnarchiver unarchiveObjectWithData:]` (which requires what I call "format 2").